gadicc/fview-lab/README.md

 * **JS console**.
 Chrome by default shows errors from everywhere (`Show all messages`) checkbox, and executes code in the `<top frame>`.
-  To inspect what's going on inside the framebox, change the dropdown to `<iframe>`.
+  To inspect what's going on inside the sandbox, change the dropdown to `<iframe>`.

 * **Sharing**.
 Any time you save, we mark the webshot as dirty.
 When your link is